sichkar-valentyn/GUI_in_Python/README.md

 # GUI in Python
-Graphic representation of program in Python
+Graphic representation of program with GUI in Python

 ### Reference to:
 [1] Valentyn N Sichkar.
 Graphic representation of program in Python // GitHub platform [Electronic resource].
 URL: https://github.com/sichkar-valentyn/GUI_in_Python (date of access: XX.XX.XXXX)